Return to the main page to login to MyChart

 Please login using your username and the temporary password you were given.
 Once you login, you will see a "Password Expired" page.
 This page will ask you to create a new password.
 You will need to enter the temporary password in the "Temporary Password" field, followed by a new password of your choice.
 Once you click submit, you will be logged into MyChart.
 For future logins, use the new password you just created.

-You can access MyChart from any computer connected to the Internet and an up-to-date browser (such as Internet Explorer).
+You can access MyChart from any computer connected to the Internet and an up-to-date browser (such as Internet Explorer, Google Chrome, or Mozilla Firefox).

-From your smart phone, you would visit your Apple® App Store or the Android™ Market to download your MyChart Mobile App.
-The mobile app itself is produced by Epic Systems Corporation, the vendor that provides URMC the MyChart software.
-Once downloaded, open the app, accept the standard End User Agreement, and select/type URMC as your Health Care provider (You may be prompted to search for a Health Care provider; type in URMC).
-More detailed instructions are available for Android phones (iPhone instructions coming soon).
+From your smart phone, visit your Apple® App Store or the Android™ Market to download your MyChart Mobile App.
+The mobile app itself is produced by Epic Systems Corporation, the vendor that provides UR Medicine the MyChart software.
+Once downloaded, open the app, accept the standard End User Agreement, and select/type UR Medicine as your Health Care provider (you may be prompted to search for a Health Care provider; type in UR Medicine).
+More detailed instructions are available for iPhone & Android phones.

 For most users (not including AOL):